-Professor Melissa S. Anderson, Professor of Higher Education at the University of Minnesota and current Chair of the AAAS Committee on Scientific Freedom and Responsibility, and Dr. Mark S. Frankel, former Director of the AAAS Scientific Responsibility, Human Rights and Law Program.
+Professor Melissa S. Anderson, Professor of Higher Education at the University of Minnesota and former Chair of the AAAS Committee on Scientific Freedom and Responsibility, and Dr. Mark S. Frankel, former Director of the AAAS Scientific Responsibility, Human Rights and Law Program.

 Statement on Scientific Freedom and Responsibility: Considering Context (2017)